Anish701/EC523-Speech-Emotion-Recognition/README.md

 ### How to run:

 Launch a Jupyter notebook with the following settings:
-- List of modules to load: miniconda, python, torch, and tensorflow
+- List of modules to load: miniconda, python, torch, and tensorflow.
 - Pre-Launch Command: conda activate *your_project_location*/envs/mamba-env/
-- 5 cores minimum, but you can lower the number of workers
+- Default: 5 cores minimum, but you can lower the number of workers if necessary.

 ## Dataset